wp-plugins/plainview-activity-monitor/readme.txt

 The activites can also be filtered so that only specific blogs / hooks / IPs / users are displayed.

+= Plugin Pack =

+The <a href="http://plugins.plainview.se/plainview-activity-monitor-plugin-pack/" title="Activity Monitor Plugin Packs's page on the web"><em>Activity Monitor Plugin Pack</em></a> is an actively maintained collection of plugins that expand the functionality of Activity Monitor.

+Currently the plugin pack offers:

+* <a title="Bruteforce Detect AM plugin" href="http://plugins.plainview.se/plainview-activity-monitor-plugin-pack/bruteforce-detect-am-plugin/">Bruteforce Detect</a> monitors failed logins and fires an action when limits have been reached.
+* <a title="Content Watch AM plugin" href="http://plugins.plainview.se/plainview-activity-monitor-plugin-pack/content-watch-am-plugin/">Content Watch</a> monitors posts and pages for phrases and fires an action when a phrase is detected.
+* <a title="IP Too Often AM plugin" href="http://plugins.plainview.se/ip-too-often-am-plugin/">IP Too Often</a> reacts when an IP causes specific action(s) to occur too often.
+* <a title="Login Failed Username AM plugin" href="http://plugins.plainview.se/plainview-activity-monitor-plugin-pack/login-failed-username-am-plugin/">Login Failed Username</a> fires an action when a banned username fails to login.
+* <a title="Send To CloudFlare AM plugin" href="http://plugins.plainview.se/plainview-activity-monitor-plugin-pack/send-to-cloudflare-am-plugin/">Send To CloudFlare</a> sends IPs to CloudFlare to be whitelisted / banned when hook(s) are encountered.
+* <a title="Send To E-mail AM plugin" href="http://plugins.plainview.se/plainview-activity-monitor-plugin-pack/send-to-e-mail-am-plugin/">Send To E-mail</a> sends an e-mail when hook(s) are encountered.
+* <a title="Send To Exec AM plugin" href="http://plugins.plainview.se/plainview-activity-monitor-plugin-pack/send-to-exec-am-plugin/">Send To Exec</a> runs an executable command when hook(s) are encountered.

+= Security tips =

+There are several ways for people to break in to your Wordpress installation, or cause trouble by DDOS.
+Here are some tips on how to use the Activity Monitor and its plugins to help detect problems:

+* Get a DDOS protection service with an API.
+There is a plugin to ban IPs via CloudFlare (<em>Send To CloudFlare</em>).
+Other APIs could be supported as the need arises.
+* If you have another DDOS service, write a script that can ban visitors by IP.
+Use this script with the <em>Send To Exec</em> plugin.
+* If you can't ban users using a script, at least set up the <em>Send To E-mail</em> plugin to inform you of suspicious activity.
+* Use the Bruteforce Detect plugin to detect when an IP or IPs are trying to guess the admin's password.
+Ban the IPs automatically using <em>Send To Exec</em>.
+* Do not use admin as the username for your administrator account.
+Instead, use some else and add the admin username to the list of banned usernames in the <em>Login Failed Username</em> plugin.
+Ban the IPs that cause the plugin to react.

 = Custom hooks =

 If you are a plugin developer and wish to log your custom hooks, build a plugin that extends an Activity Monitor hook!